 Suggestions and recommendations for changes in the facility rules may be submitted in person or in writing to Garden View Rehabilitation Center administration.

-We always welcome visitors and we recommend visiting between the hours of 8:00 a.m. and 8:00 p.m.
-If you have a special circumstance, please speak with the charge nurse on duty so alternate visiting hours may be arranged.
+We always welcome visitors and we recommend visiting between 8:00 a.m. and 8:00 p.m.
+If you have a special circumstance, please speak with the charge nurse on duty so alternative visiting hours may be arranged.

 Patients may have a leave of absence only with MD authorization, which can be arranged through nursing staff.
 The resident or responsible party upon arrival and departure must sign the LOA (leave of absence) book, located at the nursing stations.